 What is it going to be?

-Many people have asked me what the end product will be.
-I was wondering myself how I would best like to be ‘wrapped in Jamie’ and honestly could not make up my mind.
+Many people have asked me what the end product of the Wrapped in Jamie CAL will be.
+I was wondering myself how I would best like to be ‘Wrapped in Jamie’ and honestly could not make up my mind.
 So many options!

 So I thought it would be best to let you decide where you would like to take this project.
-Here are a few ideas.
+Here are a few ideas for your consideration.

 A long scarf without...